 - Using an electric mixer, beat the butter, peanut butter, and sugars until well combined.

 - Add in the egg and vanilla extract and beat until ingredients are well blended.

 - Stir in the almond flour and baking powder mixture, and the chocolate chips.

-- Use a small cookie (or ice cream!) scoop to portion out the batter.
+- Use a small cookie (or ice cream!) scoop to portion out the cookie dough.
 Roll into balls using the palms of your hands, and place evenly spaced onto your baking tray lined with baking paper.
 Allow some room between each dough ball because they will spread during the baking process.

 Bake for 12 - 14 minutes, remove from the oven and allow to cool on the tray for 5 minutes before transferring to a wire cooling rack.

 Remember to stir the peanut butter in the jar before you use it.
 The natural oil from the peanuts can separate and rise to the top of the jar, making the peanut butter at the top more oily, and the peanut butter at the bottom drier.
 If you use either overly oily or overly dry peanut butter, it will affect the consistency of the dough, and therefore the finished cookies.